arkency/posts/posts/2017-01-26-fluent-interfaces-in-ruby-ecosystem.md

 developer.
 Although you might not have done it consciously.
 And maybe you haven't built yourself a class with such API style yet.
-Let me present you a couple of examples from Ruby and its ecosystem and how I designed such API in my usecase.
+Let me present you a couple of examples from Ruby and its ecosystem and how I designed such API in my use-case.

 <!-- more -->

-## What is a fluent interface anyway ?
+## What is a fluent interface anyway?

 * API that aims to provide more readable code
 * usually implemented with method chaining